-- 1. Be prepared before you place a call.
+- Be prepared before you place a call.
 Be prepared to talk to the sample member.
 You should be able to explain the purpose of your call to the sample member or his or her family and friends.
 Do not rely on your memory alone to answer questions.
-Make sure you review and understand the Frequently Asked Questions (FAQs). - 2.
+Make sure you review and understand the FAQs. - 2.
 Act professionally.
 Convey to sample members that you are a professional who specializes in asking questions and conducting interviews.
 As a professional interviewer, you have specific tasks to accomplish for this survey. - 3.
 Make the most of your contact.
 Even though you may not be able to obtain an interview on this call, it is important to make the most of the contact to aid in future attempts.
 For example, if you are trying to contact the sample member and he or she is not available, gain as much information as you can to help reach the sample member the next time he or she is called.
-Important questions to ask: - When is the sample member usually home? - What is the best time to reach the sample member?

-- Can you schedule an "appointment" to reach the sample member at a later time? - 4.
+Important questions to ask: - When is the sample member usually home? - What is the best time to reach the sample member? - Can you schedule an "appointment" to reach the sample member at a later time? - 4.
 Don't be too quick to code a sample member as incapable.
 Some sample members may be hard of hearing or appear not to fully understand you when you call.
 Rather than immediately coding these cases as "Incapable," please attempt to set a call-back for a different time of day and different day of the week.
-It is possible that reaching the sample member at a different time may result in your being able to conduct the interview with him or her. - 5.
-Remember, the use of proxy respondents is permitted.
+It is possible that reaching the sample member at a different time may result in your being able to conduct the interview with him or her.
+You may also let the respondent know that someone like a family member or friend can help them complete the survey by recording answers or reading the survey to them.

+5. Remember, the use of proxy respondents is permitted.
 The proxy should be someone like a family member or friend who is familiar with the patient's care.
 Proxies may be used in cases where the sampled respondent has a hearing impairment, language barrier issue (including the ability for the proxy respondent to interpret for the sampled respondent over the phone), or other mental or physical issue that may impact their ability to complete the survey on their own.
-Proxies are not to be offered in the event of a refusal, or for respondents who are deceased, out of the country, or institutionalized.
+Proxies are not to be offered in the event of a refusal, or for respondents who are deceased, out of the country, institutionalized, or incarcerated.

 For situations where the respondent is mentally or physically incapable, including those who are hearing impaired with no TTY service and a proxy is not available, you should code the case as Mentally or Physically Incapacitated.
 For cases where the respondent speaks a language other than English or Spanish and a proxy is not available, you should code the case as Language Barrier.
+Even though a proxy might not be available at the time of the phone call, you should offer to schedule a callback to reach a proxy at a later time.